-Microsoft offers a plethora of useful tool for end users that can be used to tweak, play, troubleshoot, diagnose, secure or do anything with the Windows operating system.
-Sysinternals System Monitor (Sysmon), is one such newly released tool designed for Windows based computer which collects all system log files.
-These log files are very important and crucial to understand issues pertaining to Windows.
-Sysmon once installed keeps running in the background as dormant and can be brought back to life when required.
+Microsoft offers many useful tools for end-users that can be used to tweak, play, troubleshoot, diagnose, secure, or do anything with the Windows operating system.
+Sysinternals System Monitor (Sysmon), is one such newly released tool designed for Windows-based computers which collects all system log files.
+These log files are very important and crucial to understanding issues with Windows.
+Sysmon, once installed, keeps running in the background as dormant and can be brought back to life when required.

 Sysmon System Monitor for Windows

-The basic workflow behind System Monitor, is that it stores information from Windows Event Collection (Event Viewer) and Security Information and Event Management (SIEM) agents like process IDs, GUIDs, SHA1, MD5 (SHA256) hash logs.
-It stores all these files under Applications and Services\logs\Microsoft\Windows\Sysmon\operational folder in Windows Vista and higher operating systems like Windows 8 and Windows 7, and under System event log in older Windows operating systems like Windows XP.
+The basic workflow behind System Monitor is that it stores information from Windows Event Collection (Event Viewer) and Security Information and Event Management (SIEM) agents like process IDs, GUIDs, SHA1, MD5 (SHA256) hash logs.
+It stores all these files under Applications and Services\logs\Microsoft\Windows\Sysmon\operational folder in Windows.

 How to install System Monitor